Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Black box scattering on cylinders

 \subsection{Threshold behavior}

 We now discuss in more detail the behavior of the resolvent at thresholds.
-Lemma \ref{l:specmeas} can now be combined with a result of \cite{tapsit} to obtain the following corollary.
-We note that we are giving a somewhat different formulation, and a rather different proof, of part of \cite[Proposition 6.28]{tapsit}. \begin{cor} Near $\pm \sigma_j$,
+Even after projecting away from the eigenfunctions, the resolvent near the threshold corresponding to $\sigma_j$ may have a singularity which is like $1/\tau_j$, and it is this singularity we wish to better understand.
+Lemma \ref{l:specmeas} can be combined with a result of \cite{tapsit} to obtain the following corollary.
+We note that we are giving a somewhat different formulation, and a rather different proof, of part of \cite[Proposition 6.28]{tapsit} in this more general setting. \begin{lemma} For $\lambda $ sufficiently near $\pm \sigma_j$,